evaCastro/ndn-signed-data/src/consumer-signed-data1/README.md

 - Run this example

-    Before running this example we need to create the self-signed certificate to validate data.
-In the example `src/provider-signed-data1/` the data are signed by `/ndn/test/alice` identity, so we need to create its self-signed certificate and save it in `./src/consumer-signed-data1/alice.cert` file.
-Use
+    Before running this example we need to create the self-signed certificate to validate data (`./config/trust.cert` file).
-    the following commands to create them from `ndn-signed-data/` folder:
+    If we use `provider-signed-data1` with `/ndn/keys/alice` identity, the data will be signed by `/ndn/keys/alice` identity, so we need to create its self-signed certificate and save it in `trust.cert` file.
+Use the following commands to create them from `ndn-signed-data/` folder:

-         $ ndnsec-sign-req /ndn/test/alice > ./src/consumer-signed-data1/alice.cert
+         $ ndnsec-sign-req /ndn/keys/alice > ./config/trust.cert

     You can check the content of the self-signed certificate by using:

-         $ ndnsec-dump-certificate -p -f ./src/consumer-signed-data1/alice.cert
+         $ ndnsec-dump-certificate -p -f ./config/trust.cert

     You can run this example from `ndn-signed-data/` folder:

-        ./build/src/consumer-signed-data1/consumer-signed-data1
+        ./build/bin/consumer-signed-data1/consumer-signed-data1 ./config/validation1.conf